vatnz-dev/sops/docs/enroute/OCR.md

 OCR is also responsible for the initial sequencing of aircraft on the `T46` airway between `NUTRA` and `ELKIG`.

+BAY shall also manage the arrivals and departures into and out of any controlled or uncontrolled IFR aerodromes in its sector.
+This shall include issuing STARs and providing a top-down service where appropriate.

 ## Coordination

 ### Handovers